prajjwolmondal/Ortolan/README.md

    ~~1.
 Define additional weapons~~
    ~~2.
 Add in outpost functionality to sell weapons~~ ~~3.
 Modify Ships to be upgradeable~~
+4. Define all existing levels
-4. Add in game save & load capability
+5. Add in game save & load capability
-5. Define all existing levels
 6. Add in ship fighting functionality
+7. Define additional ship types
+8. Update Outpost to sell ships to user
 7. TBD